 Police seize drugs worth $190,000 in Minersville

 Dec.
-15—MINERSVILLE — A four-month cooperative drug investigation conducted by Minersville and Port Carbon police ended Friday with the seizure of more than $190,000 in drugs along with firearms and other contraband.
+16—MINERSVILLE — A four-month cooperative drug investigation conducted by Minersville and Port Carbon police ended Friday with the seizure of more than $190,000 in drugs, along with firearms and other contraband.

 Bowers said eight people were charged: